rhsgsa/threat-detection-demo/README.md

 ## Frontend with mocks

-If you wish to make changes to the static content for the frontend, you can run the frontend with a mock `image-acquirer`, mock `llava` and a mock `openai`
+If you wish to make changes to the static content for the frontend, you can run the frontend with a mock `image-acquirer`, mock `llava` and a mock `mistral`

 	cd yaml/docker-compose